 Do not over mix.
 Less is more when it comes to mixing.
 Use a light hand when mixing both the cookie dough and the brownie batter and use a spatula to fold in the chocolate chips so that you do not risk over working the cookie dough.

 Cool completely.
 Waiting for this pan of soft, chewy, rich chocolatey brookies to cool is not exactly my idea of a good time, but I promise you it is well worth the wait.
-These bad boys will slice up perfectly when cooled completely and slighty chilled for a clean cut.
+These bad boys will slice up perfectly when cooled completely and slightly chilled for a clean cut.

-HOW TO SERVE BROWN BUTTER BROOKIES
+HOW TO SERVE BROOKIES

 You’ll be happy to know that these one pan wonders are super freezer friendly, although I’m guessing they won’t actually make it that far.
 Truth be told, I love noshing on them straight from the freezer on a hot day.
 Or top with a giant scoop of vanilla ice cream and a drizzle of hot fudge for a positively decadent treat.
 If you do decide to store your brookies in the freezer, wrap the squares in a layer of plastic wrap followed by a layer of aluminum foil for safe keeping.
 Defrost the bars at room temperature.